hyperledger-archives/grid-rfcs/0000-catalog.md

 enumerations of "03" ("00", "01", and "02" being reserved for other purposes)
 indicating "Grid Catalogs" and an additional org_id.
 Currently in Grid Product, org_ids are a [6-10 digit GS1 company prefix](https://www.gs1-us.info/gs1-company-prefix/).
-To keep the prefix length consistant, any GS1 company prefix less than 10 digits will be left padded with the hexidecimal representation of the number 10 ("a") until it is 10 digits in length.
+To keep the prefix length consistent, any GS1 company prefix less than 10 digits will be left padded with the hexadecimal representation of the number 10 ("a") until it is 10 digits in length.
 This composite address will enable inexpensive catalog operations.

 Therefore, all addresses starting with: